temporalio/documentation/docs/java-quick-start.md

 }
 ```

-To link the workflow implementation to the Temporal framework, it should be registered with a worker that connects to
+To link the Workflow implementation to the Temporal framework, it should be registered with a worker that connects to
 a Temporal Service.
 By default the worker connects to the locally running Temporal service.

 ```java